Table of Contents

 Click this link for further documentation on Custom IO.

-The most important thing that Custom Control adds is a powerful technique called Scene Morphing.
+The most important thing that Custom Scene Manager adds is a powerful technique called Scene Morphing.

 A scene consists of the settings of all of the controls in your custom interface.
 Critically, you can not only switch instantly between scenes (rather like using Variations in Voltage Modular), you can also smoothly and continuously morph between them.
 This Scene Morphing can be under manual, sequenced or voltage control.